-The upcoming survey cycle which will be valid for all hospital rankings published in 2024 will be announced on newsweek.com and shared via e-mail with preregistered participants.
+The upcoming survey cycle, which will be valid for all hospital rankings published in 2025, will be announced on newsweek.com, r.statista.com and shared via e-mail with preregistered participants.
 Hospitals interested in participating in future cycles can pre-register through the provided link here.
-To provide an overview of the questionnaire's content and structure, a sample PROMs Implementation questionnaire can be accessible for review here.

-By continuously improving the PROMs Implementation survey in collaboration with the Expert Board, Newsweek and Statista strive to drive PROMs implementation and promote patient-centered care on a global scale.
+By continuously improving the PROMs Implementation survey in collaboration with the expert board, Newsweek and Statista strive to drive PROMs implementation and promote patient-centered care on a global scale.
 The long-term goal is to establish this questionnaire as the leading measure for PROMs implementation on an international level.
 The ongoing participation and engagement of hospitals worldwide are crucial in achieving this shared vision of improving healthcare standards through the integration of patient-reported outcomes.